VictoriqueMoe/Shana/README.md

 This bot is architected in a way to take heavy use of decorators, DAO's, Managers, Factories, Engines and Dependency Injection.
-It's main design pattern is the decorator pattern with its main underlying framework being Discord.js wrapped in Discord.ts and with my persistence and service layer on top of it.
+It's main design pattern is the decorator pattern with its main underlying framework being Discord.js wrapped in Discordx and with my persistence and service layer on top of it.
 Each manager that acts as the repository to the DAO has its own internal cache that works with discord.js's cache to be as performant as possible.